Connecterra/PyngClient/README.md

 ## About

-PyngClient can be used to periodically send a ping to the GenericPingMonitoringing service.
+PyngClient can be used to periodically send a ping to the GenericPingMonitoring service.

 ## Features